sexnine/api-demo/PRES.md

     - Body
         - Contains data to be sent to the server
         - Can be images, JSON data, xml, etc.
+        - POST, PUT, and DELETE requests have a body
+        - GET does not

 # Request types
 - GET
     - Gets a response from the server with a given URL
-- HEAD
-    - Similar to GET request, but only gets headers
 - POST
     - Sends data to the server via the body
 - PUT
-    - Similar to POST request, should always do the same thing
+    - Similar to POST request
 - DELETE
     - Deletes specified resource

 # Request types (cont.)
+- HEAD
+    - Similar to GET request, but only gets headers
 - CONNECT
-    - Used to start
+    - Used to start a connection between two resources, e.g. a proxy
 - TRACE
     - Used for debugging, gives information
 - PATCH
     - Modifies a resource
 - OPTIONS
     - Asks a server what request types are allowed by the server